blakesmods/web/apps/web/content/wiki/mysticalagriculture/blocks/soul-extractor.md

 ## Usage

-::alert
+::callout{title="Note" icon="i-heroicons-information-circle-solid"}
 Make sure you have <a href="https://www.curseforge.com/minecraft/mc-mods/jei">Just Enough Items</a> installed to easily view all available Soul Extractor recipes.
 ::

 The Soul Extractor requires energy to function.
 You can either provide energy via any Forge Energy compatible energy transfer, or use the internal solid-fuel based generator.